-If a Defendant has been sentenced and is now on probation and not in custody, he is expected to comply with all terms of his probation.
-If he violates his probation (i.e., drinks alcohol; possesses a firearm; commits a new crime; fails urinalysis tests; or fails to appear when required, etc.) then the Probation Officer can file a “Petition to Revoke Probation”.
+If a Defendant has been sentenced and is now on probation and not in custody, he/she is expected to comply with all terms of his probation.
+If he/she violates his/her probation (i.e., drinks alcohol; possesses a firearm; commits a new crime; fails urinalysis tests; or fails to appear when required, etc.) then the Probation Officer can file a “Petition to Revoke Probation”.
 In addition, the Probation Officer can issue an immediate “Warrant” for a Defendant’s arrest.
 The Defendant will be arrested and held “Non-Bondable” until the Probation Violation proceeding is finalized.

 “Non-Bondable” means that no amount of money will get a Defendant released.
 The only way a Defendant can be released prior to the conclusion of the Probation Violation proceedings is to have the judge release him on his “Own Recognizance”.
 (See definition above).
 This is very rare, and requires a very skilled attorney to accomplish this type of Release.

 The first court date is a “Probation Violation Arraignment”.
 The Defendant will either admit his violation, or set his case over for a “Probation Violation Hearing”.
 Most probation violations are readily apparent and it is usually wise to admit the violation to speed along the proceeding.
 A skilled attorney will have already met with the probation officer in order to try to work out a “Probation Violation Disposition” (i.e. on just a “promise” to appear).
 If this has occurred, then it is possible to have both the “Probation Violation Arraignment” and “Probation Violation Disposition” held at the exact same time.
 This usually will result in a Defendant being released much quicker and placed back onto probation or reset to “Intensive Probation.”If a probation officer is being difficult, it is sometimes wise to admit to the least offensive technical violation (i.e., failure to appear at a certain time) and set the case over for a “Probation Violation Disposition.”